Aliases for GLO1 Gene

 GeneCards Summary for GLO1 Gene

 GLO1 (Glyoxalase I) is a Protein Coding gene.
-Among its related pathways are Pyruvate metabolism and Pyruvate metabolism.
+Diseases associated with GLO1 include Paracoccidioidomycosis and Diabetic Neuropathy.
+Among its related pathways are Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins. and Pyruvate metabolism and Citric Acid (TCA) cycle.
 GO annotations related to this gene include lactoylglutathione lyase activity.

 UniProtKB/Swiss-Prot for GLO1 Gene